PhaniKulkarni/DataScienceAssignments/README.md

 #Project 1: Sentiment Analysis of IMDb Reviews
 1. Files Explanation
-ingestion.py
+(a) ingestion.py
-Downloads the IMDb dataset, processes it into a pandas DataFrame, and stores it in a SQLite database (imdb_reviews.db). cleaning.py
+      Downloads the IMDb dataset, processes it into a pandas DataFrame, and stores it in a SQLite database (imdb_reviews.db).
+(b) cleaning.py
       Cleans raw text reviews by:
       Converting to lowercase
       Removing HTML tags
       Removing punctuation
       Saves the cleaned data into imdb_reviews_cleaned.db.

-model_training.py
+(c) model_training.py
       Trains a Naive Bayes sentiment analysis model using cleaned IMDb data.
       Saves the trained model and vectorizer as model.pkl in the models/ directory.

-app.py
+(d) app.py
       Provides a Flask-based API to serve predictions using the trained model.

 2. Databases
 imdb_reviews.db: Contains raw data ingested from the IMDb dataset.